omarshatani/reactnd-project-myreads-starter/README.md

 **My Reads** is a single-page web application which allows the user to manage his books.

 ## How to run
 The application requires Node.js (with npm).
-If you don't have it on your machine, here's a link for a download: [Node.js](https://nodejs.org/en/)
+If you don't have Node it on your machine, here's a link for a download: [Node.js](https://nodejs.org/en/)

+This application also uses `react-router-dom`, `sort-by` and `escape-string-regexp`.
+For more information about React Router, visit this page: [React Router](https://github.com/ReactTraining/react-router) For more information about Sort-By, visit this page: [sort-by](https://github.com/kvnneff/sort-by) For more information about Escape Regexp, visit this page: [escape-string-regexp](https://github.com/sindresorhus/escape-string-regexp)

 To run the application, follow these instructions: